nautobot/nautobot/docs/additional-features/custom-scripts.md

 * `regex` - A regular expression against which the provided value must match

 Note: `min_length` and `max_length` can be set to the same number to effect a fixed-length field.

+### TextVar

+Arbitrary text of any length.
+Renders as multi-line text input field.

 ### IntegerVar